iExecBlockchainComputing/documentation/for-developers/advanced/manage-your-datasetorders.md

 {% hint style="warning" %} TEE tasks with Gramine framework do not support datasets.
 Do not publish dataset orders with the `tee` and `gramine` tag bits enabled. {% endhint %}

-When you are happy with your `datasetorder` sign it and publish it
+As soon as your `datasetorder` complies to your requirements, you must sign it and you may publish it.

 ```bash
 iexec order sign --dataset && iexec order publish --dataset